 - 1. If you want, lift the handset. - 2.
 Press the programmed button or press [Intercom] [6] and the two-digit number of the ringing extension to pick up the call.

-- 1. Lift the handset.
 You hear intercom dial tone. - 2.
-Dial [6] plus the two-digit number of the ringing extension to pick up the call.
+Dial [g] plus the two-digit number of the ringing extension to pick up the call.